 But building such a feature from scratch is a resource-intensive task.
-By using communications APIs, you gain access to pre-built and customizable features instantly.
-There are many communications APIs out there --- learning about their features, pricing, and user reviews will help you choose the right one for your product.
+By using an API for communications, you gain access to pre-built and customizable features instantly.
+There are many APIs out there — learning about their features, pricing, and user reviews will help you choose the right one for your product.

 An API (application programming interface) is a set of protocols that enables the transfer of data between two or more software systems.
 It allows applications to talk to each other, send and receive data, and access each other's functionality.
 A communications API gives software applications access to pre-built communication functions, such as text, voice-based and video-based chat, email, and SMS.
 For example, you can introduce an in-app chat feature in your mobile app by using a chat API.